nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 > [!NOTE]
 > Reminder: To get the JSON string from this blob, you must call its `getString()` method (see examples below).
 Then you can `JSON.parse` this string

+### `HylandKnowledgeEnrichment.Configure`

+This operation allows for dynamically configuring some properties used by the plugin to call the service.
+The changes, if any, are immediate and apply for all the calls.

+See _Nuxeo Configuration Parameters_ above for explanation on the values.

+* Input: `void`
+* Output: `void`
+* Parameters
+  * `maxTries`: Integer, optional.
+Set the max number of tries when pulling results.
+    * If 0 => reset to configuration parameter.
+If no config. param is set, use default value.
+    * If -1 => Do not change (same effect as not passing the parameter)
+    * Other values set the parameter (make sure you don't pass a negative value)
+  * `sleepIntervalMS`: Integer, optional.
+Set the sleep interval between 2 tries when pulling results.
+    * If 0 => reset to configuration parameter.
+If no config. param is set, use default value.
+    * If -1 => Do not change (same effect as not passing the parameter)
+    * Other values set the parameter (make sure you don't pass a negative value)

 ## How to build